tucher/JsonFusion/README.md

 Plays well with -fno-exceptions / -fno-rtti style builds.

-**Configurable dependencies**: By default uses state-of-the-art float parsers/serializers.
+**Configurable dependencies**: By default uses external fast float parsers/serializers.
 Define `JSONFUSION_USE_FAST_FLOAT=0` to depend only on PFR + C stdlib for floats handling, reducing binary size for embedded builds.

 **Your structs define everything**: On tiny microcontrollers without floating-point support, just don’t use float/double in your struct definitions.
 In that case the float parsing code is never instantiated or compiled into the binary; there is no special global configuration needed.
 The same applies to dynamic lists/strings.